 So why would you consider buying the Audi rather than one of the others that don’t carry quite the same prestige, but are also less expensive?

 Which brings us back to the A1.
-It’s a slickly styled smallish car that does much the same job as a Volkswagen Polo, and has even been described as being essentially a Polo in a posher frock.
+It’s a slickly styled smallish car that does much the same job as a Volkswagen Polo and has even been described as being essentially a Polo with more style.

 Up front it doesn’t look the same though, and it is a strong seller, so the Audi badge is obviously a lure.
 There are plenty of car buyers prepared to pay extra to have four rings on the front grille.